 Buz can be contacted via his author website at www.bsawyers.com

 Gloria Schumann's love of reading romance novels brought her to a love of writing them.
 Keen observation of the human condition is her favorite pastime.
 A highly developed interest in relationships what makes them work are central in her writing.
 Gloria resides in Austin, TX with her husband and three children.

 Author website at http://gloriaschumann.

-David B. Seaburn is the author of three previous novels, Darkness is as Light, Pumpkin Hill and, most recently, Charlie No Face (Savant Books and Publications, 2011).
-Chimney Bluffs, his second novel with Savant, is currently in preparation.
-Seaburn is also a psychologist, marriage and family therapist as well as an ordained minister.
-He is retired and lives in the Rochester, New York area with his wife, Bonnie.
+David B. Seaburn is the author of four previous novels, Darkness is as Light, Pumpkin Hill, Charlie No Face (Savant, 2011 - a Finalist for the National Indie excellence Awards in Fiction), and most recently, Chimney Bluffs (Savant, 2012).
+Seaburn is a retired psychologist, marriage and family therapist as well as an ordained minister.
+He lives near Rochester, N. Y. with his wife, Bonnie.
 They have two wonderful adult daughters and two fabulous granddaughters.

 See more at http://www.davidbseaburn.com/

 Follow David on his blog with Psychology Today at http://www.psychologytoday.com/blog/going-out-not-knowing

 Savant publications include CHARLIE NO FACE (2011), CHIMNEY BLUFFS (2012) and MORE MORE TIME (in preparation).